Skip to main content

 Post-prequalification requirements

-- fulfil prequalification commitments
+• Fulfil prequalification commitments

-- report changes relating to the product
+• Report any changes to the product after prequalification

 Fulfilment of prequalification commitments